-Toowoomba cancer patient Dennis McNamara was diagnosed with prostate cancer in July 2017 and was the first in Australia to be treated on the Halcyon system at ROC Toowoomba.
+Toowoomba cancer patient Dennis McNamara was diagnosed with prostate cancer in July 2017 and was the first in Australia to be treated on the Halcyon system at Icon Cancer Centre Toowoomba.

 The Halcyon is the latest in radiation therapy technology.
 It streamlines and simplifies every aspect of a patient’s cancer treatment, delivering radiation therapy with pinpoint precision and speed.
 It has capacity to treat up to 50 patients a day at ROC, whilst providing a more comfortable service for patients.

 71-year-old Dennis, a retired boilermaker has a family history of cancer with one brother having been diagnosed with kidney cancer and another brother having passed away from lymphoma, and his mum from pancreatic cancer.
 He was shocked when he was diagnosed with prostate cancer but he went through the motions and was prepared to tackle the treatment ahead.

 “You can’t do anything about it but get the treatment you need,” Mr McNamara said.

 Dennis has received three months of hormone therapy and started his radiation therapy treatment on 24 October 2017 on the Halcyon system.